OfficeDev/office-js-docs-pr/docs/overview/specify-office-hosts-and-api-requirements.md

 Some API members don't belong to requirement sets.
 This only applies to API members that are part of the [JavaScript API for Office](../../reference/javascript-api-for-office.md) namespace (anything under Office.), not API members that belong to the Word JavaScript API (anything in Word.) or [Excel add-ins JavaScript API reference](https://msdn.microsoft.com/library/office/mt616490.aspx) (anything in Excel.) namespaces.
 When your add-in depends on a method that is not part of a requirement set, you can use the runtime check to determine whether the method is supported by the Office host, as shown in the following code example.
 For a complete list of methods that don't belong to a requirement set, see [Office add-in requirement sets](../../reference/office-add-in-requirement-sets.md).

+> [!NOTE]
- >**Note**  We recommend that you limit the use of this type of runtime check in your add-in's code.
+> We recommend that you limit the use of this type of runtime check in your add-in's code.

 The following code example checks whether the host supports  **document.setSelectedDataAsync**.